fedeoasi/file-system-tools/README.md

 #### Files by Size

 ```
-runMain com.github.fedeoasi.FilesBySize --catalog <CATALOG_NAME>
+run files-by-size --catalog <CATALOG_NAME>
 ```

 The command above prints the biggest files.
 Use this tool to find files to delete.
 This will save disk space and speeds up the md5 computation when generating the catalog.

-If you delete some files, you can then update the catalog using `DeletionChecker`.
+If you delete some files, you can then update the catalog using `deletion-checker`.

 ```
-runMain com.github.fedeoasi.DeletionChecker --catalog <CATALOG_NAME>
+run deletion-checker --catalog <CATALOG_NAME>
 ```

 Note: You can pass an optional folder to restrict the search for deleted